biyadav/summary/java/ConcurrencyNotes.md

   • Use Callable for tasks where you need to compute and retrieve a result or handle exceptions.

 ```
+# USer Thread Vs Daemon Thread

+User threads are high priority threads which always run in foreground.
+Where as Daemon threads are low priority threads which always run in background.
+User threads are designed to do some specific task where as daemon threads are used to perform some supporting tasks.

+1. JVM waits for user threads to finish their work.
+JVM will not exit until all user threads finish their tasks.JVM will not wait for
+    daemon threads to finish their work.
+It will exit as soon as all user threads finish their work.
+2. User threads are foreground threads.
+Daemon threads are background threads.
+3. User threads are high priority threads.Daemon threads are low priority threads.
+4. User threads are created by the application.
+Daemon threads, in most of time, are created by the JVM.
+5. User threads are mainly designed to do some specific task.Daemon threads are designed to support the user threads.
+6. JVM will not force the user threads to terminate.
+It will wait for user threads to terminate themselves.JVM will force the daemon
+   threads to terminate if all user threads have finished their work.

 <h4> Executor Framework </h4>